wragge/closed-glams-covid19/index.md

 ## NSW

+### Art Gallery NSW

+* 16 March 2020 – Gallery is open, but public programming has been cancelled.
+[More info...](https://www.artgallery.nsw.gov.au/information-visitors-covid-19/)

 ### Powerhouse Museum (MAAS)

 * 16 March 2020 – Public and exhibition spaces are open, but public and education programs have been cancelled.
 [More info...](https://maas.museum/coronavirus-information/)